 Not all of my courses are equivalent to SCSU courses.
 Do I lose those credits?
 Most course work will be accepted for credit.
 Some courses may transfer as "elective" credits.
 SCSU requires 12 elective credits for a BSN degree.
 Elective credits are credits for courses which are not required in the major or as a university requirement.
 Courses at a 095 level are not accepted for credit.
-Click on admissions, then transfer students, then follow the directions for "equivalency".
-The website is as follows: www.southernct.edu/bannerweb/transfer.php3.
+Please use the Transfer Articulation Tool for assistance in determining equivalency courses from other Connecticut Colleges to SCSU.

 Will I get credit for my nursing courses?
 Yes.
-30 nursing transfer credits will be awarded for your basic nursing education (This is included in the total of 75 that may be transferred from a community college.)
+30 nursing transfer credits will be awarded for your basic nursing education.
 Make sure that you have your nursing program transcripts sent to the registrar to receive transfer credit for your nursing courses.

-How many credits do I need for the BSN degree?124 credits are required.
+How many credits do I need for the BSN degree?
+128 credits are required.

 How quickly can I finish the BSN degree?
 Once the prerequisite courses have been completed, you may apply for admission to the nursing program and begin taking nursing courses.
 The nursing courses can be finished in three semesters if you take 2 nursing courses each semester.
 There are seven nursing courses with one clinical course in community health in the nursing major.
 How quickly you finish the remaining university course requirements depends upon how many credits you transfer in and how many courses you take each semester.
 SCSU also has a winter session and summer sessions.